 This course is a continuation of CIS 111.
 Topics developed include personal database management systems, and a discussion of the information systems development process.
 Some programming is done to demonstrate problem solving using structured design techniques.
-(This course is offered in 15-week and 71/2-week formats.)
+This class fulfills second half requirements of CIS 110.
+Both CIS 111 and CIS 112 are required to fulfill CIS 110.